man doing incline dumbbell presses

 Although not the primary muscle worked during the close grip dumbbell press, the biceps brachii, located on the front of the upper arm, are also engaged to a certain extent.
 This exercise helps to strengthen and develop the biceps, contributing to overall arm strength and definition.

-By incorporating the close grip dumbbell press into your workout routine, you can effectively target and strengthen these key muscle groups, leading to improved upper body strength, muscle definition, and overall fitness.
+By adding the close-grip dumbbell press to your workout routine, you can effectively target and strengthen these key muscle groups, improving upper-body strength, muscle definition, and overall fitness.

 Expert Tips

-1. Keep the elbows slightly bent, but not locked out completely.
+1. Keep your elbows slightly bent, but don't lock them out completely.

-3. To ensure that your shoulders are in a secure position, keep the shoulder blades pressed together.
+3. To keep your shoulders secure, press your shoulder blades together.

 4. Imagine the movement of a fly pressed together.
 Together, press horizontally.